 Over-the-counter (OTC) drugs are available without requiring a prescription.
 Some examples of allowed OTC items are:

-Healthcare FSA accounts are limited to $3,300 per year.
+Healthcare FSA accounts are limited to $3,400 per year for 2026.
 If you're married, your spouse can contribute up to the maximum their employer allows as well.

-For Dependent Care FSAs, you may contribute up to $5,000 if you are married and filing a joint return, or if you are a single parent.
-If you are married and filing separately, you may contribute up to $2,500 per year per parent.
+For Dependent Care FSAs, you may contribute up to $7,500 if you are married and filing a joint return, or if you are a single parent for 2026.
+If you are married and filing separately, you may contribute up to $3,750 per year per parent.

 Use the money in these accounts to pay for eligible out-of-pocket healthcare (medical, dental, vision expenses) and dependent care (day care) expenses for yourself, your spouse, your children or for any person you claim as a dependent on your federal income tax return.